signalvine/scala-style-guide/README.md

 ### <a name='imports'>Imports</a>

+#### :warning: Avoid using wildcard imports

-- __Avoid using wildcard imports__, unless you are importing more than 6 entities, or implicit methods.
+Unless you are importing more than 6 entities, or implicit methods.
 Wildcard imports make the code less robust to external changes.

-- Always import packages using absolute paths (e.g. `scala.util.Random`) instead of relative ones (e.g. `util.Random`).
+#### :warning: Always import packages using absolute paths

+(e.g. `scala.util.Random`) instead of relative ones (e.g. `util.Random`).

-- In addition, sort imports in the following order:
+#### :warning: Sort imports in the following order:
   * `java.*` and `javax.*`
   * `scala.*` and `scalaz.*`
   * Third-party libraries (`org.*`, `com.*`, etc)
   * Project classes (`com.signalvine.*`, `theseus.*`, etc)

-- Within each group, imports should be sorted in alphabetic ordering.
+#### :warning: Within each group, imports should be sorted in alphabetic ordering.

-- You can use IntelliJ's import organizer to handle this automatically, using the following config:
+You can use IntelliJ's import organizer to handle this automatically, using the following config:

   ```
   java